noellepunk/Neuro-Vegas/README.md

 - Stop/resume following the player
 - Jump (because why not)

+Due to how NPC scripts work in the game engine, if Neuro performs an action while the player is in a menu (i.e pipboy/neuro's interaction menu), an action result will not be sent until the player exits the menu.

-Neuro is prevented from performing actions whenever:
+Neuro is prevented from performing certain actions whenever:
 - The player is on the main menu
 - The game is paused
 - The player is dead
 - Neuro is unsconscious
 - The player is currently in dialogue with another NPC
-- Neuro's interaction menu is open (only prevents item/inventory actions)
 - The player is currently watching a cutscene (ending slide/DLC intro)

 Neuro is also given context on:
 - Whenever the player is on the main menu
-- Whenever a save is first loaded (includes context on current location and the status of her character, will not be sent if any saves are loaded afterwards)
+- Whenever a save is first loaded (includes current location and the status of her character, will not be sent if any saves are loaded afterwards)
 - NPC Dialogue and player responses (only includes dialogue that puts the player into the dialogue menu)
 - Whenever the current quest/quest objectives change
 - Whenever the current active quest is failed/completed